jonro2955/odin_javascript_12_final_project_mmdb/README.md

 The instructions says you should add lots of interesting features.
 Ideas:

-- user can rate, see, and write reviews https://www.themoviedb.org/movie/558-spider-man-2
+User can rate, see, and write reviews https://www.themoviedb.org/movie/558-spider-man-2

-- sharing lists on social media
+Sharing lists or movies on social media/email

-- emailing lists
-- look at imdb and other sites to find manageable features to replicate using reactjs
+Look at imdb and other sites to find manageable features to replicate using reactjs

-- visual animative enhancements
+Visual animative enhancements

 Attribute flaticons and API providers